upsight/doctor/README.rst

 -------------

 Tests can be run with tox_.
-It will handle installing dependencies into a virtualenv, running nosetests, and rebuilding documentation.
+It will handle installing dependencies into a virtualenv, running tests, and rebuilding documentation.

 Then run Tox: